Ready to make your first million? Read this guide.

 How to list items on Shopee

 Anyone can sell items on Shopee by just registering for an account.
 Listing items which is very simple and similar to Carousell’s workflow.
 It can be done through the Shopee app on your phone, even.
-Note that there’s a list of prohibited items.
+Note that there’s also a list of prohibited items.

 If you want to be listed on Shopee Mall (which is for Shopee’s top sellers and official brands), you’ll need to have a registered business in Singapore and be able to provide 15 days return service and free shipping.
 To sign up, email [email protected] and attach your Business ACRA File in the email.